Words Joanna Moorhead I Images Gregor Reid

 The biggest problems for Walker Wylie through last year, reports Barry, were the uncertainty over how long business was going to be paused, and juggling (for both him and his business partner) home-schooling their young daughters alongside keeping the company they set up five years ago, afloat.
 ‘We knew we had a fight on, but we also knew we could do it.
 We’d spent a long time working hard to set up our own business, and we knew we could hold on for a few months.’
 All the same, he says, it was extremely frustrating at times watching English estate agencies being able to operate near-normally, while in Scotland restrictions remained.

 He also worried about what the impact would be on home viewings – would vendors want visitors on their property; would buyers want to go into houses?
 But, he says, there haven’t been problems on these fronts.
-January and February are traditionally strong months, and for Barry it’s roll on 2022: his optimism of two years ago is, he believes, about to be realised.
+January and February are traditionally strong months, and for Barry it’s roll on 2022: his optimism of two years ago is, he believes, about to be realised in a post-pandemic world.

 THE SQUARE BAR AND RESTAURANT